-The Tax-Aide Program helps lower-income individuals and families fill out their tax returns – enabling them to meet their tax obligations and obtain the maximum refund for which they are eligible.
-It is sponsored by the AARP Foundation in conjunction with the IRS and the Minnesota Department of Revenue.
-The program is operated by volunteers.
+The Volunteer Income Tax Assistance (VITA) Program helps lower income individuals and families fill out their tax returns – enabling them to meet their tax obligations and obtain the maximum refund for which they are eligible.
+It is under the umbrella of the IRS and works closely with the Minnesota Department of Revenue.
+The program is operated by volunteers who are sponsored by either 125 Live or Salvation Army.

-Tax preparation and electronic filing are free.
-Help is provided at three major sites in Rochester (Salvation Army, 123 Live, Hawthorne Education Center), one in Stewartville, and one in Dodge County.
-Volunteers also travel to various senior facilities in Rochester and surrounding communities.
-Assistance is provided to approximately 4,000 taxpayers, representing over 3,400 families, and volunteers donate over 10,000 hours (including training).
+Tax preparation and electronic filing is free.
+Help is provided at three major sites in Rochester (Salvation Army, 123 Live, Hawthorne Education Center), one in Stewartville and one in Dodge County, and volunteers travel to various senior facilities in Rochester and surrounding communities.
+Assistance is provided to approximately 4000 taxpayers, representing over 3400 families, and volunteers donate over 10,000 hours (including training).
 Sites are open from early February to mid-April, as well as for limited dates at selected sites in the summer.

 To obtain assistance: